CAFDataProcessing/data-processing-service/docs/pages/en-us/Features.md

 Rather than a monolithic application aiming to service all processing needs, Data Processing promotes tailored microservices that can be plugged into a deployment as required.
 The benefits of this approach include:

 * A consumer of Data Processing can decide which services their solution requires, thus avoiding unnecessary deployment and setup of irrelevant components.
 For example:
-  * In a system that only groups the files that have been processed, you would not deploy the classification worker, API and required database.
   * In a system that only ingests text documents, you would not need the OCR and Speech worker to convert content to text.

 * Each processing service maintains its own independent input queue and resource allocation.
 Data sources that require more time to process will not slow the processing of other, less intensive data.
 For example: